15 Hardboiled/American Crime Essentials

 The Lantern Network Ted Allbeury (1978) Allbeury was prolific spy novelist without quite the talent of LeCarré or Deighton.
 The Lantern Network is excellent, an unclichéd look at the Resistance and its echoes.

 The Judas Goat Robert B. Parker (1978) Need some adolescent escapism?
 Private eye Spenser and his partner Hawk are always pretty entertaining, especially when they were younger.
 Few of the books have a long finish; Judas Goat sticks out with even more battles than usual.
-Others would suggest picking one set firmly in Boston.
-I’m holding a copy of the baseball-themed Mortal Stakes in my hand at the moment, which seems as good a choice as any.
+Others would suggest picking one set firmly in Boston: I’m holding a copy of the baseball-themed Mortal Stakes in my hand at the moment, which seems as good a choice as any.
+(DTM: The Best of Robert B. Parker.)

 The Eye of the Needle (AKA Storm Island) Ken Follett (1978) Old-fashioned romance meets WW II espionage.
-Follett is unquestionably trash but his best books are at least fun.
+Follett is unquestionably low-brow but his best books are at least fun.

 The Amateur Robert Littell (1981) England has a much stronger tradition of spy fiction than America.
 Throughout his many books, Littell bravely makes a stab at a kind of complex, moralizing style usually found only overseas.
 At the end of the day, though, what carries Littell is unrepentant American action.